Anemia and Iron Needs in Dialysis

 Yes.
 People on dialysis need extra iron because of:

-Some foods that are rich in iron like red meats and beans may be limited in your dialysis diet.
-Without enough iron-rich foods, you are more at risk for not getting enough iron.
-Your 8 National Kidney Foundation dietitian can help you choose foods that are good sources of iron, vitamins and other minerals.
+- A dialysis diet low in iron: Many iron-rich foods like red meat and beans may be limited on a dialysis diet.
+Your dietitian can help you choose foods that are good sources of iron, vitamins and other minerals.
 Check with your dietitian before making any changes in your diet.

-Iron levels need to be tested as well because iron helps your body make enough hemoglobin.
-Having enough iron helps you reach and stay in the recommended hemoglobin target range.
+Your dialysis team will also test your blood iron levels because iron helps your body make enough hemoglobin.
+Having enough iron helps you reach and stay in the recommended hemoglobin range.

 How is my iron level tested?

-- Your TSAT level should be at least 20 percent.
+- Transferrin saturation (TSAT): TSAT level should be at least 20 percent.

-- Your ferritin level should be at least 100 ng/mL if you are on peritoneal dialysis, and more than 200 ng/mL if you are on hemodialysis.
+- Ferritin (a form of iron that is stored in the body's tissues): Ferritin level should be at least 100 ng/mL if you are on peritoneal dialysis, and more than 200 ng/mL if you are on hemodialysis.

 How is anemia treated in people on dialysis?